Web Design vs Web Developer: What is the Difference?

 The Skills and Tools Needed for Effective Web Development

-The Differences Between Web Design vs Web Developers
+The Differences Between Web Designers vs Web Developers

 Web design and web development may seem interchangeable, but they are quite different.
 Web designers focus on the aesthetics and usability of a website while web developers focus on the functionality and technical aspects.
 Although their roles differ, both designers and developers play a crucial role in creating a successful website.